skadewdl3/rust-osdev/README.md

 # Build Environment Setup
 1. Clone this repository. `cd` into the directory.
-2. Generate the build environment image by running by running `make env` (this might take a while).
+2. Generate the build environment image by running `make env` (this might take a while).
 3. This should install all required tools (GCC cross compiler, xorisso, GRUB tools, nasm, the nightly Rust toolchain etc.)

 # Compiling and Running the OS